gpbl/isomorphic500/README.md

 │   ├── index.js              # Main app script
 │   │
 │   ├── public                # Contains the public (static) files for the client.
 They will be cache-busted.
 │   │   ├── css               # Here will be placed the compiled SASS styles
-│   │   ├── images
+│   │   ├── images            # Here you can place the images
-│   │   └── js                   # In the build version, will contain the uglified webpack files │   |
+│   │   └── js                # Empty in dev.
+In prod contains the scripts compiled with webpack │   |
 │   ├── routes                # Express routes
-│   │   └── index.js             # Route for the home page, which renders page.ejs
+│   │   └── index.js          # Route for the home page, which renders views/page.ejs
+│   │
+│   ├── style                 # Contains the SASS files, compiled in public/css with grunt
+│   │   └── main.scss         # Example of SASS file
 │   │
 │   └── views                 # Express views (with ejs)
 │       ├── error.ejs         # View displaying server-side errors
 │       └── page.ejs          # Page where the React root component is mounted server-side
 │
 ├── server.js                 # Starts the server, and the webpack-dev-server on development │